koompi/os-arch-aur/README.md

-# HOW TO SETUP AUTO BUILD AR PACKAGE
+# HOW TO SETUP AUTO BUILD AUR PACKAGE

 ### Setup environment for build AUR package